zampierilucas/webcam-resolution-filter-kmod/README.md

 The module uses kernel probes (kprobes) to intercept calls to the V4L2 ioctl handler.
 When applications query for available frame sizes using `VIDIOC_ENUM_FRAMESIZES`, the module:

 1. **Intercepts** the enumeration requests from applications
-2. **Maps** the requested index to allowed resolutions that match the filter criteria
+2. **Maps** the requested index to known allowed resolutions that match the filter criteria
-3. **Returns** only the allowed resolutions, creating a seamless filtered view
+3. **Returns** only the filtered resolutions, creating a clean enumeration
-4. **Hides** unwanted resolutions completely - they never appear in the enumeration
+4. **Provides** seamless filtering without stopping enumeration

-This approach ensures that applications see only the resolutions you want them to see, without any duplicate entries or confusing replacement behavior.
+This approach ensures applications only see resolutions within the specified limits.

 ## Troubleshooting